usepromptify/promptify_privacy_policy/README.md

 ## Information Collection

-The Promptify Chrome Extension collects and stores the following information locally on your device:
+The Promptify Chrome Extension collects and stores the following information locally on chrome storage.
+No data is stored on cloud servers, internal databases, etc.:

-- **API Keys:** Your Google Gemini API key is stored locally to enable prompt enhancement functionality
-- **User Preferences:** Settings such as enhancement engine mode, refinement iterations, and keyboard shortcuts
+- **User Preferences:** Settings such as customization prompts, complexity levels and keyboard shortcuts
-- **Custom Engine Data:** Any custom enhancement engines you create, including their names, descriptions, and system prompts
+- **User Behavior:** Recent conversation history, tone of prompts, popular keywords, time of usage, and conversaiton general topics.

 **Important:** No personal information is transmitted to me or any third parties.
 All data is stored locally in your browser and is used solely for the extension's functionality.